wavemotion-dave/A5200DS/readme.md

 games (like Missile Command, Space Invaders, Centipede) will generally run fine on the older DS-LITE or DS-PHAT.
 Bosconian (512k supercart) is too slow to be playable... or is it?

+Sound is passable.
+I'm not super pleased with the fidelity but it's come a long way.

 Check updates on my web site : https://github.com/wavemotion-dave/A5200DS